 Needed Data Files:

-Data Files are located in the tutorial.02/case3 folder.
+Data Files are located in the tutorial.07/case3 folder.

-File named "modernizr-1.5.js" we will not need.
-You will realize that we need modernizr, but we will all use (link to) a version of "modernizr.js" on George's WebSite.
+As is always the case, file named "modernizr-1.5.js" we will not need.
+You will continue to use (link to) a version of "modernizr.js" on George's WebSite.
 Using this file is important, this is why all of us will link to the same version of modernizr.

 What to do:

 Start early.
 Work hard.
-Complete all of the 18 steps (except you may skip step 3, semantic link) from the textbook page HTML 131 (near Figure 2-52).
+Remember, the Grading Rubric has 13 items for you to satisfy.
 Use our HTML Template because it includes the correct reference to the character set we will use, "utf-8".
 And, it includes the link to the version of modernizr.js we are using.

 Use a folder on your computer to keep all pages for this WebSite organized.
-Make a new folder on CPST WebServer, name it "Week_04".
+Make a new folder on CPST WebServer, name it "Week_10".
 Use it to keep your WebSites organized.

 Save often.
 Upload your WebPage to CPST WebServer often.
 Browse to your WebPage often to see your progress.
-Use W3C MarkUp Validation Service often to guarantee you are writing syntax-error-free HTML.
+Use W3C MarkUp Validation Service and W3C CSS Validation Service often to guarantee you are writing syntax-error-free HTML and CSS.